SaschaC/datascience-portfolio/hospital comparison/README.md

 **outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"`<br>
 **num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the ranking
 #### Value
-A character vector containing the name of the hospital with the specified rank and outcome
+A character vector corresponding to the name of the hospital

 #### Example